timwillard24/ai-case-study/README.md

 5. Ice Hockey (NHL)
 6. Tennis
 7. Golf
-8. Esports
-9. Rugby
+8. Rugby
-10. Cricket
+9. Cricket
-11. Australian Rules Football (AFL)
+10. Australian Rules Football (AFL)
-12. Motorsports
+11. Motorsports
-13. Handball
+12. Handball
-14. Volleyball
+13. Volleyball
-15. MMA
+14. MMA
-16. Boxing
+15. Boxing
 [^3]

 Accuscore has become one of the best in the industry by providing sophisticated predictive models, transparency in their methodology, wide range of sports coverage, available real-time updates, and many customizable tools tailored to individual user's needs.
 They have used the following technologies to provide their customer's an edge: